Supported Editors Matrix

 The buttons have italics instead of em and bold instead of strong. :-(

 For the XML puritans.
 No fonts or anything.
 You define the CSS then your editors use your classes.
+Development moved to Github, the old website appears to no longer be maintained.

 Standard and lite versions.
 BSD license.
 Nothing stands out against FCKeditor and similar editors except the BSD licence which lets you create and sell your own version.